AJGamesArchive/health-clinic-appointment-system/README.md

 ```
 Place all values after the ``=`` and place each key on a separate line.

-All workspaces have additional type declarations for all ENVs so as long as you write out the ENV keys correctly, you will get autocomplete on the keys in the Typescript file on the ``process.env`` object.
+All workspaces have additional type declarations for all ENVs so as long as you write out the ENV keys correctly, you will get autocomplete on the keys in the Typescript files on the ``process.env`` object.

-**DO NOT PUT ANY ENV VALUES / SENSITIVE API KEYS / AUTHENTICATION TOKENS IN THE .ENV.EXAMPLE FILES!!!**
+**DO NOT PUT ANY ENV VALUES / SENSITIVE API KEYS / AUTHENTICATION TOKENS IN THE ``.env.*.example`` FILES & DO NOT COMMIT ANY ENV VALUES TO GITHUB!**

 ## Databases

 This repo is setup to allow you to both; use your own locally hosted MongoDB database and connect to a shared online MongoDB database running on MongoDB Atlas.
-Most execution commands will have a ``:cloud`` or ``:local`` suffix, allowing you to switch databases once you've set up all ENVs correctly.
+Most execution commands will have a ``:cloud`` or ``:local`` suffix, allowing you to switch databases **once you've set up all ENVs correctly**.

 - To get an authentication token for the shared online Database, you will need a MongoDB Atlas account and will need to give Alex you're account email address so you can be added to the project.